A quantum wire approach to weighted combinatorial graph optimisation problems: Quantum wires for MWIS problems

 The construction that enables us to realize an edge between two spatially separated weighted atoms can also be generalized to delocalize other connectivity structures involving a larger number of atoms.
 In \figref{fig:quantum_wire} (b) we illustrate a wire construction that realizes an all-to-all connectivity between three atoms with weights $\alpha,\beta$ and $\gamma$, where atoms $\alpha$ and $\beta$ are within the blockade radius of each other but outside the one of atom $\gamma$.
-The wire is constructed in the same way as in \figref{fig:quantum_wire} (b), but now with vertices $\alpha$ and $\beta$ connected to one end of the wire, and node $\gamma$ to the opposite end.
+The wire is constructed in the same way as in \figref{fig:quantum_wire} (a), but now with vertices $\alpha$ and $\beta$ connected to one end of the wire, and node $\gamma$ to the opposite end.
 The analysis of the possible configurations of the wire shows that in order to preserve the correct ordering of the energy spectrum, one can choose a weight for the ancillary atom of $c>\max\{\alpha,\beta\}+\gamma$.
 Similarly, in \figref{fig:quantum_wire} (c) we show how to use a wire of even length $L$ to stretch an all-to-all connected square formed by four atoms with weights $\alpha, \beta, \gamma$ and $\delta$ into two separated regions, in one of which there is a direct edge between $\alpha$ and $\beta$ and in the other an edge between $\gamma$ and $\delta$.
 In this situation, a choice of the wire weight $c>\max\{\alpha,\beta\}+\max\{\gamma,\delta\}$ ensures the preservation of the logical spectrum.
-This pattern can be generalized to larger all-to-all connected structures.
+Analogously, this quantum wire method can be extended to delocalise clique structures of larger size than those depicted in Figs.~\ref{fig:concept}(b) and (c).

 In order to implement more complicated structures with long-range connectivity, it might be necessary for quantum wires to cross.
 This can be achieved with a generalization of the crossing gadget introduced in Ref.~\cite{nguyen2023}, as shown in \figref{fig:quantum_wire} (d).
 In the most general case, in which the four vertices involved in the crossing have different weights $\alpha, \beta, \gamma, \delta$, choosing the weight of the crossing gadget ancillary nodes as $c> \alpha+\beta+\gamma+\delta$ guarantees the preservation of the spectrum of the logical problem.
 Further details and a discussion of the robustness of the proposed quantum wires can be found in Appendix~\ref{sec:robustness}.